 This is an open solicitation.
-Consortium membership is not a requirement for Postdoctoral Fellowship Program participation.
+Consortium membership is not a requirement for Postdoctoral Fellowship Program participation and non-NSBRI researchers are encouraged to apply as Mentors.

 An independent Board of Scientific Counselors is responsible for assuring excellence in the Institute's research program through independent and objective external peer review.
-The

-External Advisory Council is responsible for advising Institute management and the Board of Directors (comprised of, but not limited to, representatives from the senior management of each of the 12 NSBRI consortium-member institutions) concerning program strategy, tactical implementation and effectiveness.
+The External Advisory Council is responsible for advising Institute management and the Board of Directors (comprised of, but not limited to, representatives from the senior management of each of the 12 NSBRI consortiummember institutions) concerning program strategy, tactical implementation and effectiveness.
 NSBRI also has a User Panel of former and current astronauts and flight surgeons responsible for assuring that the research program is focused squarely on astronaut health and safety.
 An Industry Forum of representatives from space- and biomedically-related industries advises and assists NSBRI concerning Earth- and space-based applications for Institute research.